y-kawagu/dcase2020_task2_baseline/README.md

     - /readme.md

 ### 4. Change parameters
-You can change the parameters for feature extraction and model definition by editting `baseline.yaml`.
+You can change the parameters for feature extraction and model definition by editing `baseline.yaml`.

 ### 5. Run training script (for development dataset)
 Run the training script `00_train.py`.